 Students are required to structure their curriculum for the major in close consultation with the departmental advisor.
 Students with advanced Russian language skills are strongly encouraged to meet with the undergraduate faculty advisor to discuss language placement.
 Students who have Russian language transfer credit and/or students who are Russian language native or heritage speakers may enter the program at the upper-division level, up to RUSS 4010, with faculty permission.

-In the case of advanced language placement, students will be required to meet with the Russian faculty advisor for Russian course substitutions and recommendations.
-Students who place out of Russian language courses required for the major must replace the credits with additional coursework in Russian Studies.
-Any substitutions to major coursework must be preapproved by the Russian faculty advisor.
+In the case of advanced language placement, students will be required to meet with the REEES faculty advisor for Russian course substitutions and recommendations.
+Students who place out of Russian language courses required for the major must replace the credits with additional coursework in Russian, East European and Eurasian Studies.
+Any substitutions to major coursework must be pre-approved by the REEES faculty advisor.

 Program Tracks